MA Screen & Film Production

 Are you a graduate or an industry professional ready to take your career to the next level, develop a new specialism, or see your film idea or project realised?
 Our MA in Screen and Film Production could enable you to advance your career, develop and enhance your skillset, and align yourself with top industry professionals.

-Our new MA in Screen and Film Production puts you and your aspirations at the centre of your learning, whilst refining your chosen specialist pathway.
+Through research-based practice this new MA puts you and your aspirations at the centre of your learning, whilst refining your chosen specialist pathway.

-Our cutting-edge industry-led course allows you to design and realise your own bespoke educational experience.
+Our industry-led course allows you to design and realise your own bespoke educational experience.
 Through your two mentors, one an external industry expert who will be aligned to your industry specialism, you will gain invaluable insight into the film, screen and television industries.
-You will also have the opportunity to tailor the course to meet your individual and professional development needs, placing your career aspirations at the heart of your learning.

 This course is validated by BIMM Institute and taught at Screen and Film School.
 Upon successful completion, students receive a Masters Degree from BIMM Institute.